Copyright © Media Law International 2017. All Rights Reserved.

 Crowell & Moring is highly reputed for its leading focus on all segments of media and technology.
 In addition to traditional areas of advice, the team works on mergers and acquisitions, joint ventures and financing transactions.
-Litigation specialist Flip Petillion leads the team in its work on antitrust regulation, privacy and data collection rights.
+The litigation team advises on antitrust regulation, privacy and data collection rights.

 Focussed on copyright and media, Hoyng Rokh Monegier lawyers litigate on behalf of rights holders in high profile cases.
 Working with publishers, broadcasters, artists and producers the team advises on local and cross-border issues and negotiates complex agreements.
 Fabienne Brison manages the team that also advises on regulatory frameworks.

 Clients appoint Koan Law Firm on account of its “quality, efficiency and correct remuneration”.
 The team is “always on track and always on time”.
 The firm’s emphasis on media is matched by a specialisation in advertising and copyright law.
 Department leaders Christine De Keersmaeker and Agnès Maqua manage the media, technology and IP team.
 Both partners are credited with having exceptional experience working with clients from the press, cinema and audio-visual production sectors.
 Other areas of focus include film financing and product placement.

 With combined focus on media, IP and IT Marx Van Ranst Vermeersch & Partners adopts a multidisciplinary approach to sector-related work.
 Core areas of competence include television, motion pictures, music, advertising and sports.
 The team includes litigation and arbitration specialist Eric Laevens and routinely advises on the protection of creative works, licensing of technology, computer software, multimedia and telecommunications.